-- a) They own or part own accommodation or have a legal interest in accommodation or have financial resources above the thresholds and - b) They have a substantial disability; and their current home is not suitable for their specific needs.
+- a) They own or part own accommodation or have an legal interest in accommodation; and - b) They are over state pension age or have a substantial disability; and their current home is not suitable for their specific needs and cannot be adapted, and - c) They have insufficient financial resources to buy accommodation that meets their particular housing needs in the private market despite owning a property, or having income or savings above the 'sufficient resources' thresholds set out in this policy.

-This exemption is intended to cover situations where a person owns their own home but where it is agreed that they are no longer able to manage in it due to their advancing years, or due to developing a substantial disability that makes living in their home impracticable.
-This would be the circumstances where selling up is unlikely to provide sufficient funds for the applicant to purchase alternative accommodation that would be suitable for their disability needs.
+The possible exemption is intended to cover situations where a person owns their own home but where it is agreed that they are no longer able to manage in it due to their advancing years, or due to developing a substantial disability that makes living in their home impracticable.
+This would be the circumstances where selling up would not provide sufficient funds to purchase a more suitable alternative in the area leaving that person in a difficult position.